 If you are involved in a crash, it is important to remember that these insurance companies are for-profit businesses and may attempt to confuse you or compel you into agreeing to a settlement that is insufficient to cover your losses.

-Proving Distracted Driving in Jonesboro
+Proving Distracted Driving

 Negligence refers to an individual or entity’s failure to meet the standard level of acceptable behavior which includes paying proper attention while operating a vehicle to ensure the safety of others.
 In recent years, with the increase in the use of technology, the number of distracted drivers is on the rise.